derecksdev/SentimentAnalysis/Preliminary Proposal.md

 No one on the team has built a system like this.
 Tools familiar to the team include:

-    - Python/OOP
+    - Python/OOP (All members)
-    - Tweepy/Twitter web APIs
+    - Tweepy/Twitter web APIs (Dereck and Nick)
-    - Machine learning practices
+    - Machine learning practices (Anthony)
-    - Numpy & Pandas data wrangling libraries
+    - Numpy & Pandas data wrangling libraries (Dereck and Anthony)
-    - PyGUI graphic user interface library
-Tools new to the team include:
+    - PyGUI graphic user interface library (Anthony) Tools new to the team include:

     - TextBlob machine learning library

 Leadership roles for the team include: (All team members will participate in all phases of development in some way) Backend Development: